Perfect Cherry Blossom: Plot

 In the spring of the 119th season of Gensokyo, the Spring Snow Incident (春雪異変) occurs.
 Gensokyo is stuck in an eternal winter, with snowstorms happening in May.
 The three heroines, each for their own reasons, set out to do something about the winter, and return Gensokyo's spring.
 As the Hakurei Shrine is old, the winter caused Reimu to be perpetually stuck in the cold, which motivates Reimu to resolve the incident.
 Upon finding a cherry blossom petal in her home in the Forest of Magic, Marisa is intrigued as to whether the eternal winter is affecting places outside of Gensokyo, and like Reimu, Sakuya has to end the winter, as otherwise she would run out of supplies to keep the Scarlet Devil Mansion warm.
 Canonically, Reimu is the one that resolves this incident.

 After passing a barrier located above the clouds, the heroine enters the gate of the Netherworld (冥界).
 There she is confronted by half-ghost gardener Youmu Konpaku.
 Youmu explains that she had been stealing the essence of spring throughout Gensokyo in order to make the Saigyō Ayakashi (西行妖), a youkai cherry blossom tree, bloom perfectly under orders from her mistress, Yuyuko Saigyouji.
 The heroine defeats Youmu and proceeds to Hakugyokurō (白玉楼) to get Gensokyo's spring back.
 There the ghost princess of Hakugyokurō, Yuyuko, reveals that she had an interest in a corpse sleeping beneath the Saigyou Ayakashi from before her existence.
 In order to break the seal, the youkai cherry blossom tree needed to bloom fully.
 Yuyuko and the heroine fight to get the last "spring" contained in the heroine needed for the Perfect Cherry Blossom, and to reclaim Gensokyo's spring.
 After the heroine defeats Yuyuko, the Saigyou Ayakashi starts to lose its health.
 However, the seal has been weakened from the near-complete bloom, and the sealed soul is temporarily unleashed.
 The soul is revealed to be Yuyuko's, and the heroine fights her a second time, until Yuyuko's soul is finally sealed.
-As a result of the Spring Snow Incident, since the arrival of spring was late, the hanami season became short, and was also the trigger for the incident orchestrated by Suika Ibuki in Immaterial and Missing Power, the next Touhou game.
+As a result of the Spring Snow Incident, since the arrival of spring was late, the hanami season became short, and was also the trigger for the incident orchestrated by Suika Ibuki in Immaterial and Missing Power, the next Touhou Project game.